katerinatzo/webservices_info_cyu/jaxws-demo/README.md

-# Java demo using jax-ws APIs
+# SOAP web-service java demo using jax-ws APIs

 This demo illustrates how to develop a service use the "code first" approach using the JAX-WS APIs.